Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

 The original setup of ADAM uses a pre-computed k-coefficient table that assumes equilibrium chemistry from \cite{lupu2021} by calculating the correlated-k coefficients using pre-mixed opacities for each metallicity-C/O combination, as described in \cite{marley2021}.
 Given the need to use disequilibrium chemistry abundances, we developed a new module to pre-compute k-coefficient opacity tables for arbitrary chemistry inputs.

-This module calculates the opacity table by mixing the correlated-k tables according to given abundances, which is then used in the GCM as the opacity of the atmosphere.
+This module calculates the opacity table by mixing the correlated-k tables according to the given abundances, which was then used in the GCM as the atmospheric opacity.
 The correlated-k tables are obtained from \cite{freedman2014,gharib-nezhad2024}.
-These corr-k tables have a P and T grid similar to \cite{gharib-nezhad2024} and have already been implemented in \cite{mukherjee2024,mukherjee2025}.
-The \textit{exo\_k} is a Python library to handle radiative opacities from various sources for atmospheric applications. \textit{exo\_k} is used to bin down the opacity to 11 bins as in \cite{kataria2016}.
-We binned down the k-tables using \textit{exo\_k} \citep{leconte2021}.
-These binned down opacity tables are then mixed according to the abundances of the best-fit model from \cite{wiser2025}.
+These correlated-k tables are computed on a pressure–temperature (P–T) grid identical to that used by \citet{gharib-nezhad2024} and have already been implemented in \cite{mukherjee2024,mukherjee2025}. \texttt{exo\_k} \citep{leconte2021} is a Python library to handle radiative opacities from various sources for atmospheric applications.
+We used \texttt{exo\_k} to bin the opacity data into 11 bands, following the approach of \citet{kataria2016}.
+The resulting binned opacity tables were then combined according to the abundances of the best-fit model from \citet{wiser2025}.

-The random overlap method from \cite{lacis1991} is used to mix the opacity tables. $k$-coefficients are computed individually for each gas, and $k$-coefficients for different gases are combined assuming that the absorption coefficient of one gas $i$, is uncorrelated to that of a second gas $j$, i.e., that their lines are randomly overlapping.
-The total transmission of the gas mixture over some column density $(u_i,u_j)$ is then given by a simple scalar product.
+The random overlap method from \cite{lacis1991} was used to mix the opacity tables. $k$-coefficients are computed individually for each gas, and $k$-coefficients for different gases are combined assuming that the absorption coefficient of one gas $i$, is uncorrelated to that of a second gas $j$, i.e. that their lines are randomly overlapping.
+The total transmission of the gas mixture over some column density $(u_i,u_j)$ was then given by a simple scalar product:

-Detailed equations and validity of random overlap have been tested in the atmospheres of hot Jupiter and brown dwarfs in \cite{amundsen2017}.
-The opacity table mixed by \textit{exo\_k} is then fixed as the opacity of the atmosphere for the GCM.
+Detailed equations and validity of random overlap have been tested in the atmospheres of hot Jupiters and brown dwarfs in \cite{amundsen2017}.
+The opacity table mixed by \texttt{exo\_k} was then fixed as the opacity of the atmosphere for the GCM.